techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (114)
 Which modifier or modifiers should be used to denote a variable that should not be written out as part of its class's persistent state?
 (Choose the shortest possible answer.)

-a. private
+A. private

-b. protected
+B. protected

-c. private protected
+C. private protected

-d. transient
+D. transient
 e.
 volatile
 f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: